Leafguyk/Tailhunt/README.md

 # Tailhunt
-A Minecraft plugin for tail-hunting game.
+A Minecraft plugin for a tail-hunting game.